The Brewers Association’s Export Development Program (EDP) began in 2004.

 - Complementing the industry’s own efforts to increase international distribution

-The EDP provides a solid return on investment for participating breweries.
+The EDP provides the following opportunities for breweries.

-- Trade shows – Brand exposure through shows in Europe and Asia
+- Trade shows – Brand exposure through shows in Europe, Asia, North America and South America

-- Competitions – Subsidized participation in European Beer Star, Australian International Beer Awards, Brussels Beer Challenge and Stockholm Beer Competition
+- Competitions – Participation in European Beer Star, Australian International Beer Awards, Brussels Beer Challenge and Stockholm Beer and Whisky Festival Competition

 - Seminars – Export receptions and seminars at GABF and CBC

-- Buyer missions – Key buyers and media brought to BA events in the U.S.
+- Reverse trade missions – Key buyers brought to BA events in the U.S.

-- Research/resources – Market research studies and dedicated export guidance
+- Export resources – Market research studies and dedicated export guidance

-The EDP sees international competitions as a key mechanism by which to generate publicity for the US craft beer industry and assist EDP subscribers with gaining attention and distribution for their brands in select target markets.
-As such, the BA covers the cost of a consolidated sample shipment to the competition and covers the entry fee for up to three brands per brewery in select international competitions for its member breweries.
+The EDP participates in international competitions to generate publicity and assist EDP member breweries with gaining attention and distribution for their brands.
+The BA covers the cost of a consolidated shipment and entry fees for EDP members.

 How to Participate